StarRocks/starrocks/docs/en/deployment/downgrade.md

    ps aux | grep StarRocksFE
    ```

-6. Repeat the above 2~5 procedures to downgrade other Follower FE nodes, and finally the Leader FE node.
+6. Repeat the above Step 2 to Step 5 to downgrade other Follower FE nodes, and finally the Leader FE node.

-   -> **CAUTION**
+   > **CAUTION**
-   ->
+   >
-   -> Suppose you have downgraded your cluster after a failed upgrade and you want to upgrade the cluster again, for example, 2.5->3.0->2.5->3.0.
-To prevent metadata upgrade failure for some Follower FEs, repeat the 1st step to trigger a new snapshot.
+   > Suppose you have downgraded your cluster after a failed upgrade and you want to upgrade the cluster again, for example, 2.5->3.0->2.5->3.0.
+To prevent metadata upgrade failure for some Follower FEs, repeat Step 1 to trigger a new snapshot before upgrading.

 ## Downgrade BE